Parallel (co-)tractors and the geometry of first BGG solutions on almost Grassmannian structures: Parabolic geometries and Weyl structures

 where

 The Weyl connection $\sigma^*\omega_{\mathfrak g_{0}}$ is a principal connection on $\mathcal G_0$, thus induces a pair of connections

 on $(E,F)$.
 The Weyl tensor $(W,W')$ is decomposed into

 Note that the principal connections on $\mathcal G_0$ are equivalent to all pairs $(\nabla^E,\nabla^F)$ of connections on $(E,F)$ compatible with the defining isomorphism $\wedge^2\, E^*\cong \wedge^n\,F$.
-In fact, it follows from, e.g., \cite[Theorems 3.1.12 and 5.2.3]{Book} that $\sigma^*\kappa_{\mathfrak g_{-1}}$, the harmonic torsion $\tau$ and the torsion of any Weyl connection on $TM$ are the same section of $\Omega^2(M,TM)$.
-Moreover, since $(\mathcal G\to M,\omega)$ is $|1|$-graded, there is a one-to-one correspondence between Weyl structures and Weyl connections of $(\mathcal G\to M,\omega)$; see, e.g., \cite[Proposition 5.1.1 and Proposition 5.1.6]{Book}.
+In fact, it follows from, e.g., \cite{Book}*{Theorems 3.1.12 and 5.2.3} that $\sigma^*\kappa_{\mathfrak g_{-1}}$, the harmonic torsion $\tau$ and the torsion of any Weyl connection on $TM$ are the same section of $\Omega^2(M,TM)$.
+Moreover, since $(\mathcal G\to M,\omega)$ is $|1|$-graded, there is a one-to-one correspondence between Weyl structures and Weyl connections of $(\mathcal G\to M,\omega)$; see, e.g., \cite{Book}*{Proposition 5.1.1 and Proposition 5.1.6}.
 This is how the characterization of Weyl connections described at the beginning of \cref{1} is obtained.

-\section{Weyl tensor and \texorpdfstring{$tr(i_\tau\tau)$}{}}
+\section{Weyl tensor and \texorpdfstring{$tr(\iota_\tau\tau)$}{}}